Stacked-Org/stacked-docs/contributing/types-of-contributions.md

 # Types of contributions :memo:
 You can contribute to the Stacked Docs content and site in several ways.
 This repo is a place to discuss and collaborate on stacked.filledstacks.com!
 Our small, but mighty :muscle: team is maintaining this repo; to preserve our bandwidth, off topic conversations will be closed.

-### :mega: Slack
+### :mega: Discord
-Slack are where we have conversations.
+Discord is where we have conversations.

-If you'd like help troubleshooting a docs PR you're working on, have a great new idea, or want to share something amazing you've learned in our docs, join us in [Slack](https://filledstacks.slack.com/).
+If you'd like help troubleshooting a docs PR you're working on, have a great new idea, or want to share something amazing you've learned in our docs, join us in [Discord](https://discord.gg/auR5sJyx).

 ### :lady_beetle: Issues
 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track tasks that contributors can help with.
 If an issue has a triage label, we haven't reviewed it yet, and you shouldn't begin work on it.